 - Target a fixed percentage below the current index level.
 For example, no matter how low the VIX may be, I’d never want to write a put within one percent of the current market value, at least not when I’m running this with 2.4x leverage.

 In practice, I’d use a combination of all five criteria.
 And sometimes not all criteria can be satisfied all at the same time and then you’d have to make some compromises.
-That’s where you have to go beyond the science and rely on experience and gut feeling.
+That’s where you must go beyond the science and rely on experience and gut feeling.
 And a little bit of luck! 🙂

 If you want to see an example of my recent trades, here’s a screenshot of my Monday morning (June 8, 2020) trading screen.
 I had already traded one option with a strike of 3,060, while the index was slightly above 3,200.
 The Delta is only -0.023 and the time value about 5.1%.

 That’s probably the second most frequent question I’m getting.
 For example, when I get up on a Wednesday morning and I have a bunch of contracts expiring that day at 1:00 pm (Pacific Time Zone!), then when do I sell the Friday options?
 Do I write them at 6:30am that morning nice and fresh at the market open right after I get up?
 Or do I wait until 12:59:59pm to write the new contracts to make 100% sure.

 The answer: It depends.
 Of course!
 If my current options are still at risk of going into the money before market close, I’d be crazy to double my risk.
 And if there’s very little risk of crashing through my put strikes then I have much more leeway in writing the new puts already earlier that morning.
 And how do I measure how risky my current options are?
 You guessed it: through the option Delta!
 So, there’s another application of this option Greek.

 Moving from the general options trading philosophy to how this whole process worked in 2020 so far:

 How did the options trading perform during the 2020 Bear Market perform so far?